-Conditions of Use - City of Newcastle Flood Alert Service
+Conditions of Use - Newcastle Area Flash Flood Alert Service

-The following Conditions of Use are applicable to City of Newcastle's Flash Flood Alert Service.
+The following Conditions of Use are applicable to Newcastle City Council's Newcastle Area Flash Flood Alert Service.

-- The City of Newcastle Flood Alert Service (the 'warning alert service' or 'service') is a service intended to provide to subscribers, via alert messages sent through the Early Warning Network (EWN) system, early warning of potential flash flooding relevant to a chosen location based on information from publicly available sources.
+- The Newcastle Area Flash Flood Alert Service (the 'warning alert service' or 'service') is a service intended to provide to subscribers, via alert messages sent through the Early Warning Network (EWN) system, early warning of potential flash flooding relevant to a chosen location based on information from publicly available sources.

 - Council-initiated alert messages may be distributed, through the EWN system, to Newcastle subscribers by, or at the request of, the Council.

 - Whilst EWN and the Council endeavour to provide a service of a high quality, no such system can claim to be completely accurate or failsafe.
 For that reason, if you subscribe to this warning alert service you acknowledge and accept that:

 - reasonable endeavours will be taken to provide warning alerts to subscribers at the earliest opportunity;

 - the messaging media utilised is neither real-time nor instantaneous;

 - this warning alert service constitutes advice furnished to you by Council in good faith relating to the likelihood of land being flooded or to the nature or extent of any such flooding;